The Ranch at Purgatoire River

 Lifestyles: Cattle, Elk, Mule Deer, Signature Property, Whitetail

-Rare opportunity to own a legacy hunting/cattle ranch in Southern Colorado with 6,276 deeded acres and a 640 state lease.
+Don't miss this rare opportunity to own a legacy hunting/cattle combination ranch in Southern Colorado with 6,276 deeded acres and a 640 state lease.
 There are deep scenic canyons, miles of live water, good pasture land for grazing as well as a huge diversity of wildlife that includes a resident elk herd, mule deer, whitetail, antelope, bear, turkey and the occasional bighorn sheep!
-Note, over 1,500 acres is located in one of the 5-month long plains elk units with unlimited elk tags available....yes there are actually elk on the ranch!
-With a recently remodeled home, newer shop and waterlines, this is truly a turn-key ranching operation.
+Note, roughly 1,500 acres is located in one of the 5-month long plains elk units with unlimited elk tags available....yes there are actually elk on the ranch with the potential to shoot multiple elk!
+The 1114 sf, 2 Bedroom, 1 Bath home has recently been remodeled, and with an updated shop and waterlines, this is truly a turn-key ranching operation.

 - The property owns an extinct volcano nearly 480+ feet from the valley floor.